The 12 Best Games for Engineers

 To begin playing, the player starts out in a world with plenty of raw resources which can be used to create more complex objects such as pickaxes, shovels, and swords.
 Each day will eventually turn into night, in which the player must then take shelter to avoid getting attacked by monsters which come out after sunset.
 Minecraft can be played in five modes: creative, adventure, spectator, hardcore, and survivor.
 One of the more popular modes is the creative mode, which allows players the freedom to create objects without the risk of getting attacked.

 The use of Redstone, which serves as an energy source in Minecraft’s creative mode, makes things entertaining for engineers.
 That’s because the player can use these blocks as logic gates and make complex devices such as a functional digital computer.
-The game is available on a variety of gaming consoles, as well as Windows, Mac, and Linux operating systems.

 This is the latest addition to the Fallout series of games, which allows players to explore a post-apocalyptic world and complete various missions.
 This 2015 release can be played on three different platforms – Windows operating systems, Xbox One, and PlayStation 4.
 In addition there’s a virtual reality version of the game which was released in 2017.
 Fallout 4 employs a lightweight building system to create settlements, towns and factories.
 Players can collect materials to build machinery, hoppers, power generators and more.
 The addition of logic gates and switches makes complex settlement building in Fallout 4 an entertaining, albeit time-consuming, experience.